Saumya4321/Hemorrhage-Detection-Brain-MRI/README.md

 <br>
 <br>
 This is lower than the first case.
-This is because the model is specifically fine-tuned for dataset-2 and though most images of dataset-1 and 2 are similar, dataset-2 has a few scan images which look totally different from dataset-1 as shown in Fig-3 (difference in data distribution - *domain shift* : no matter how small, it still affects the model).
-When the model is fine-tuned to adapt to this new distribution of data, it *forgets* patterns learned from the original dataset.
+This is because the model is specifically fine-tuned for dataset-2 and though most images of dataset-1 and 2 are similar, dataset-2 has a few scan images which look different from dataset-1 as shown in Fig-3 (difference in data distribution - *domain shift*).
+Even though the domain shift is small, the model may overwrite some of the feature representations it originally learned from Dataset-1 to better fit Dataset-2.
+Hence, when the model is fine-tuned to adapt to this new data distribution, it *forgets* patterns learned from the original dataset.
 <br>
 <br>
 ![image](https://github.com/user-attachments/assets/bd765ae0-1909-4edb-a352-23b69a0250b3)